heycarsten/ember-fsm/README.md

 you can formalize a state workflow around something like file uploads where you might have to incorporate three different proceesses into on user experience.

+Note states and events are renamed in the mixin to `fsmStates` and `fsmEvents` respectively, to avoid conflict with core Ember properties.

 Building these sorts of workflows implicitly as-you-code-along can be a recipie for massive sadness.
 So why be sad?
 Formalize that workflow!
 Here's an example of how adding `Ember.FSM.Stateful` to a controller can remove a lot of the